 Kiwis in Italy!
 Interview of Romi Patel by Alan Clist of “Dream of Italy”

 Hi Romi, thanks for the time to chat today.
 What are you doing in Italy right now?
 Gaynor and I are here in Italy for two reasons.
-Firstly to pursue our study of the Italian language and, secondly, to spend three weeks in vacanza, practising our Italian and travelling around Northern Italy.
+Firstly to pursue our study of the Italian language and, secondly, to spend three weeks in vacanza, practicing our Italian and traveling around Northern Italy.

 I don’t think there is a “normal for me”.
 My career spans law, broadcasting, and engineering.
 My current occupation is as a consultant in business growth.
 I assist companies with things such as developing strategy, responding to tenders, project management, and mergers and acquisition.

 What inspired you to go to Italy to learn Italian?
 I suppose that I should answer this by commenting on why I decided to learn Italian in the first place.
 During previous visits, for both pleasure and business, I found that by combining English with my university French and schoolboy Latin I was able to communicate with the locals.
 So, I said to myself, all those years ago, “one day I will learn this language; one day Roger Fitch, one day”.
 So, five years ago that “one day” arrived.